 Rod Library is committed to providing equitable access to information resources to support the study and research needs of University of Northern Iowa students, faculty, and staff.
 The Library staff seeks to provide reasonable accommodation in making its resources and services available to all members of the University community.
-UNI students, faculty, and staff who have disabilities may contact the Reference and Instructional Services Department (273-2838) for information on available services and access.
+UNI students, faculty, and staff who have disabilities may contact the Learning and Research Division (273-2838) for information on available services and access.
 Individuals who are deaf, hard-of-hearing, or speech impaired may contact Rod Library by telephone through Relay Iowa (7-1-1 or 800-753-2942).

 Statement of General Policy